-This BLOG On Types Of Conventional Loan Programs And Qualifying Requirements Was UPDATED On August 24, 2017
+This BLOG On Conventional Loan Programs And Qualifying Requirements Was UPDATED On October 27th, 2018

 Conventional Loan Programs need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines.

-- However, in order for banks and private mortgage companies to be able to re-sell the conventional loans they originate to Fannie and/or Freddie, it needs to conform to Fannie Mae and/or Freddie Mac Guidelines.
+- However, in order for lenders to be able to re-sell conventional loans they originate to Fannie and/or Freddie, it needs to conform to Fannie Mae and/or Freddie Mac Guidelines